 Colonial Kettle Logic (CKL) is a method of appraising settler colonialism.
-It is based in psychoanalytic critique, and situated the unconscious in relation to the ongoing history of Empire.
+It is based in psychoanalytic interpretive structures and situates the unconscious in relation to the ongoing history of Empire.
 It is defined as such: CKL is an interwoven set of mutually exclusive arguments employed within settler colonial discourse that tacitly function to disavow settler histories of erasure and dispossession.
 Read alone, these arguments are baseless and without political import as a means of unpacking and critiquing settler discourse, but taken together, they illustrate precisely what they are attempting to deny—namely that the settler state is built on the strategic disavowal of, and erasure of, Indigenous peoples, histories, and rights.

 The joke goes like this: a man borrows a kettle from his neighbour, breaks it, and then tries to return it broken.
 When the neighbour complains that the retuned item has been damaged, the offender retorts with a series of denials, each contradicting the last, ostensibly to get himself off the hook for replacing the kettle.
 The three arguments he levies are: